Public Letter to MS Legislative Leaders 02-08-2025

 About a year into the process my ex got a new steady boyfriend.
 Unknown to me at the time, the attorney’s relied on a “how to” manual by a local attorney in which he advised if your client didn’t have a solid chance at full custody to agree to a liberal access order with them as “primary physical possession” and then cause conflict as the courts would eventually award custody to the “custodial” mother.
 “Primary physical possession” is government double speak for custody.
 She started causing conflict including marching into my house and threatening me.
 I started recording EVERY interaction with video cameras and voice recorders, plainly visible which prevented her from causing conflict but in effect had me as a prisoner to the fear of false allegations.

-She escalated and began to call the police and allege I had threatened her “reaching behind where he keeps his (off duty) gun,” but the local and state police would just make a blotter entry of the provable allegations and refer us back to family court.
-Filings in family court were continuous and I was forced to counter file to protect myself and the status.
+She escalated and began to call the police and allege I had threatened her “reaching behind where he keeps his (off duty) gun,” but the local and state police would just make a blotter entry of the neither provable or unprovable allegations and refer us back to family court.
+Filings in family court were continuous and I was forced to counter file to protect myself and status and reputation as a police officer.
 One day she picked up and was in the car in the driveway and waited until I turned off the video camera and came back to the door, opening it she threw a bunch of papers at me and then refused to leave the porch, putting her face on the screen and daring me to “go ahead and hit me” and to “make her leave” as she berated and swore at me.
 Luckily a neighbor saw the encounter and agreed to testify on my behalf.

 I ended up with an OOP against her and the current custody arrangement was continued.
 The DV Advocate, by policy, was forced to interview me.
 She stated that being a 6’ 220 Lb.+ police officer who carries a gun I shouldn’t be afraid of her.
 I asked if I could arrest me ex?
 No. Can I beat her up?
 Of course not!
 Can I shoot her?
 Absolutely NOT!
 “Then how is being a 6’ 200 lb. policeman with a gun going to prevent her from abusing me?
 She just walked away at that point.
 Over a year and a half of litigation resulted in her gaining no leverage towards alienating me.
 I had battled the unjust leviathan to a stalemate.